vmous93/inspector-prolog/logbook/logbook.md

 4. "Puzzles in Prolog" by James F. Allen

 By studying these resources and experimenting with different approaches, we hope to find a method for constraining clues step by step in Prolog.
 Overall, we are excited about the progress we have made so far and look forward to continuing our work next week.

+### (3rd Week) 21.03.2023
+**Vahid Mousavinezhad**

+This week, We continued to work on our Prolog program for a murder mystery game.
+We made much progress in defining the game elements and creating the rules for solving the murder.

+To begin, we declared the possible suspects, murder weapons, crime scenes, motives, and days.
+Next, we defined relationships between these elements using the "related" predicate, which established the links between the "suspects", "weapons", "scenes", "motives", and "days".
+Using these relationships, we defined the solve_murder predicate, which checks if the inputted Suspect, Weapon, Scene, Motive, and Day match with the relationships established earlier.
+This will be used to determine whether the user has correctly solved the murder mystery.

+Finally, we created the "start_game/0" predicate, which initiates the game by prompting the user to input the murder weapon, crime scene, motive, and day.
+Once the user has inputted their guesses, the "solve_murder" predicate is called to check whether the user's answers are correct.
+If so, the game ends and the user is congratulated.

+For next week, We are looking forward to continuing to develop this game and exploring more ways to make it even more engaging and challenging.
+We are considering implementing our program recursively, which will enable the game to follow the clues and scenarios presented to the user.
+This recursive approach will add complexity to the game, making it even more educational.